Strength in Crude Oil Lifts Sugar Prices

-Sugar prices are moving higher today as a +1% rally in WTI crude oil (CLV25) has sparked some mild short covering in sugar futures.
+Sugar prices are climbing today due to a +2% jump in WTI crude oil (CLV25) prices.
 Stronger crude prices benefit ethanol prices and may prompt global sugar mills to divert more cane crushing toward ethanol production rather than sugar, thus reducing sugar supplies.

 On Monday, NY sugar tumbled to a 4.25-year nearest-futures low, and London sugar fell to a 2.5-week low due to the outlook for higher sugar production in Brazil.
 On August 29, Unica reported that Brazil's Center-South sugar output in the first half of August rose by +16% y/y to 3,615 MT.
 Also, the percentage of sugarcane crushed for sugar by Brazil's sugar mills in the first half of August increased to 55.00% from 49.15% the same time last year.
 However, cumulative 2025-26 Center-South sugar output through mid-August is down -4.7% y/y to 22.886 MMT.